 The TensorFlow Estimator API implements checkpoint functionality for you.
 If your model is wrapped in an Estimator, you do not need to worry about restart events on your VMs.

-If it is not feasible for you to wrap your model in a TensorFlow Estimator and you want your TensorFlow training jobs to be resilient to restart events, you must write the checkpoint saving and restoration functionality into your model yourself.
+If you can't wrap your model in a TensorFlow Estimator, write functionality to save and restore checkpoints into your training code.
 TensorFlow provides the following useful resources in the tf.train module:

 Training with GPUs